guftrindade/SOLID/README.md

 # SOLID
+#### 📚 This is just a summary of what I've been reviewing about SOLID.
+You can find more content in the book *Agile Principles, Patterns, and Practives in C#*.

 ### SRP - Single Responsibility Principle
 A class should have one, and only one, reason to change.
 In the context of the SRP, we define a responsibility to be a reason for change.
 If you can think of more than one motive for changing a class, that class has more than one responsibility.